The History and Future of Cellular Technology

 2G Shutdowns

-T-Mobile is the only carrier that still utilizes a 2G network in the United States.
-It was originally announced the T-Mobile 2G network would be shut down in January 2023 and then April, 2024.
-The date is now set for Sep 1, 2024.
-T-Mobile's 2G has been able to continue to exist even past 3G shutdowns because the remaining legacy 2G network uses only a few small slices of spectrum that aren't used for 3G, LTE, or 5G - and some legacy 2G systems like wireless home alarms have been slow to upgrade.
+T-Mobile's 2G has been able to continue even past 3G shutdowns because the remaining legacy 2G network uses only a few small slices of spectrum that aren't used for 3G, LTE, or 5G—and some legacy 2G system manufacturers and customers, like wireless home alarms, have been slow to upgrade.

 3G Shutdowns